davidpots/playsongnotes/_songs/[Loggins and Messina] Dannys Song.md

          D                       Bm                      E7

 See my video lesson for context.
 Don't over think it!
 I'm sure you could get wild and crazy complicated with this - but for now, I want to get you started with what's above.

-## Lyrics w/ chords

-    INTRO

-        D

-    VERSE

-        D                   C               Bm
-        ...People smile and tell me I'm the lucky one E7                            A
-        And we've just begun... think I'm gonna have a son D               C              Bm
-        He will be like she and me, as free as a dove E7                                A
-        Conceived in love... the sun is gonna shine above

-    CHORUS
-              G                     A
-              ...And even though we ain't got money
-              D              Bm
-              ...I'm so in love with ya honey
-                  G               A                D      Bm
-              And everything will bring a chain of love------ G                     A
-              ...And in the morning when I rise
-              D                   C
-              ...Bring a tear of joy to my eyes
-                  Bm      E7    A
-              And tell me every---thing is gonna be all right

-                    (use same chords for remaining verse & chorus sections)

-        Seems as though a month ago I was quiet and shy Never got high... oh, I was a sorry guy
-        And now I smile and face the girl that shares my name Now I'm through with the game
-        This boy'll never be the same

-            [ chorus ]

-        Pisces Virgo rising is a very good sign
-        Strong and kind... and the little boy is mine Now I see a family where there once was none Now we've just begun
-        Yeah we're gonna fly to the sun

-            [ chorus ]

-        Love the girl who holds the world in a paper cup Drink it up... love her and she'll bring ya luck And if you find she helps your mind
-        Buddy, take her home
-        Don't ya live alone
-        Try to earn what lovers own

-            [ chorus ]

 ## Good luck!